varder66/GRIP_Project/README.md

 # GRIP_The_spark_foundation
-Solved this score preduction problem
+Solved this score prediction problem